AT SEAGLASS

 Residential Program

-Our residential inpatient program is a 2-week program that can be extended to 45 days, depending on each guests’ needs.
+Our residential inpatient program is a 2-week treatment program that can be extended to 45 days, depending on each guests’ needs, and observational detox may also be appropriate as another detox services option for certain patterns of drug use before stepping into this level of care.
 Why 45 Days?
 “Main outcomes included Addiction Severity Index (ASI; [36]) Alcohol and Drug composite scores.
 Results revealed that patients receiving residential treatment for an average of 90 days demonstrated significantly less improvement with respect to ASI alcohol composite scores than patients with an average length of stay of both 15 to 30 and 31 to 45 days.”
 (Proctor).
-In residential inpatient, guests will be living in our facility— with 24/7 medical professionals, staff support, and safety monitoring.
-Our residential program is perfect for continuing therapeutic work and health stabilization.
+In residential inpatient, guests will be living in our rehab center in one of our inpatient programs, with 24/7 medical professionals, staff support, and safety monitoring.
+Our residential program is perfect for continuing therapeutic work, and therapy begins during withdrawal support to help guests stabilize safely before the next level of care.

 Intensive Therapies

-Our program heavily relies on evidence-based practices like psychotherapy, behavioral therapies, and other highly researched practices that indicate a successful recovery and treatment outcomes.
-The therapies we provide are on an individual basis and group-therapy model for our daily therapeutic courses.
+Our residential care program is one of our inpatient programs and a structured treatment program built on research-based practices like psychotherapy, behavioral therapies, and other highly researched methods that support successful recovery and treatment outcomes.
+Residential rehab typically lasts 28 days or more, though the actual length depends on individual needs.
+The therapies we provide include individual sessions and a group-therapy model in our daily therapeutic courses.
 We use therapeutic styles from: Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Motivational Interviewing (MI), Trauma-Sensitive therapies, and the Group Therapy Model in addition to other forms of talk therapy.
-Our focus during therapy is to guide the guest towards insight and help her reflect introspectively to make leaps and bounds towards better understanding— giving each guest the power to know herself.
+For guests with dual diagnosis, treatment also addresses mental health disorders and related mental health issues alongside addiction.
+Our focus during therapy is to identify the underlying cause and root cause of substance use, strengthen coping mechanisms, support overall mental health, and include family therapy when appropriate.
+We guide the guest toward insight and help her reflect introspectively to make leaps and bounds toward better understanding—giving each guest the power to know herself.

 Change your life with one call.